layrjs/layr/docs/contents/introduction/hello-world/hello-world.md

 To make things easier, we'll use [Boostr](https://boostr.dev) to create the app and manage the local development environment.

-Boostr is a companion tool for Layr that takes care of everything we need to build and deploy a Layr app so we can focus on what really matters — the app's code.
+Boostr is a companion tool for Layr that takes care of everything you need to build and deploy a Layr app so you can focus on what really matters — the app's code.

-So, first of all, we need to install Boostr.
-To do so, run the following command in your terminal:
+So, first of all, we have to install Boostr.
+Run the following command in your terminal:

 ```sh
 npm install --global boostr
 ```

+> **Notes**:
+>
+> - Depending on your Node.js installation, you may have to prefix the command with `sudo` so the package can be installed globally.
-> **Note**: Installing an NPM package globally is usually not recommended.
+> - Installing an NPM package globally is usually not recommended.
 But it's not a problem in this case because each app managed by Boostr uses a local Boostr package which is automatically installed.
 So the global Boostr package can be seen as a shortcut to the local Boostr packages installed in your apps, and, therefore, you can have different apps using different versions of Boostr.

 Then, run the following commands to create a directory for the app and initialize it: